MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Stop-Job.md

 You must use another **Invoke-Command** command to run a **Stop-Job** command remotely.
 For more information about remote background jobs, see about_Remote_Jobs.

-The first command creates a Windows PowerShell session (**PSSession**) on the Server01 computer, and then stores the session object in the $s variable.
+The first command creates a PowerShell session (**PSSession**) on the Server01 computer, and then stores the session object in the $s variable.
 The command uses the credentials of a domain administrator.

 The second command uses the **Invoke-Command** cmdlet to run a **Start-Job** command in the session.